indirajith/fabric-setup/operations_guide.rst

 When issueing the following commands if you encounter file creation permission errors, run 'fabric-ca-client' command with sudo.
 For this to work, the 'fabric-ca-client' executable must be in sudo PATH variable or we must provide the absolute path to this executable.
 Also the environmental variables must be persisted to sudo as well.
 For example issue the following command instead after exporting environmental variables.

 .. code:: bash

    sudo -E /home/user1/gopath/bin/fabric-ca-client  enroll -d -u https://tls-ca-admin:tls-ca-adminpw@0.0.0.0:7052

+The above method has to be followed for all the fabric-ca-client commands provided bellow.

 .. code:: bash